aofakore/HandTracker/README.md

 # HandTracker

 ## Description
-HandTracker is a web application that plays audio when hand is detected on webcam view
+HandTracker is a web application that plays audio when hand is detected on webcam view.

 ## Installation

-Using Script tag
+### Using Script tag
 Use the [HandTrack.js](https://github.com/victordibia/handtrack.js/) library by including it in an html file with a script tag.

 ```bash